The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 9 Ways That Long Term Travel is Cheaper Than You Think

-Depending on whether or not this sounds like a headache or an amazing time, plan your stay accordingly (quiet people should avoid the party hostels that host the party, etc.)
+Depending on whether this sounds like a headache or an amazing time, plan your stay accordingly (quiet people should avoid the party hostels that host the event, etc.)

-If you don’t care to take part in the Sunday Funday, don’t feel like you need to avoid San Juan del Sur on Sunday–we actually found the town pretty quiet and relaxed when all the party-goers were otherwise engaged.
+If you don’t care to take part in the Sunday Funday, don’t feel like you need to avoid San Juan del Sur entirely on Sunday.
+We actually found the town pretty quiet and relaxed when all the party-goers were otherwise engaged.

 Where We Stayed in San Juan del Sur